 Data from early epidemiological cohorts have found a multitude of risk factors for the development of AF(5-9).
 More recently, there is growing appreciation that obesity may be an independent risk factor for the development of AF(7).
 Early evidence for this association emerged from patients undergoing cardiac surgery, where a high body-mass index (BMI) was reported as a key predisposing factor for incident post-operative AF(9).
 Longer term data from the Framingham cohort and the Women’s Health Study demonstrated that rises in BMI parallel a considerable increase in AF risk(7, 9, 10).
 Most interestingly, short-term weight gain to BMI >25 kg/m2 was a substantial risk for developing AF while individuals who lost weight to a BMI <30 kg/m2 were found to have a reduced risk of AF(7).

-Lim and colleagues found that overweight and obese Korean subjects had a greater risk of new-onset AF compared to subjects with a normal BMI(11).
-Deng and colleagues examined post-ablation AF recurrence in a cohort of Chinese patients with AF.
+Lim et al found that overweight and obese Korean subjects had a greater risk of new-onset AF compared to subjects with a normal BMI(11).
+Deng et al examined post-ablation AF recurrence in a cohort of Chinese patients with AF.
 They reported a U-shaped relationship where both underweight (HR 1.85, 95%CI 1.12-3.08) and obese (HR 1.78, 95%CI 1.17-2.72) subjects had an increased the risk of AF recurrence.
 In general, a BMI >26.36 kg/m2 was associated with an approximately 50% greater AF risk(12).

-In a meta-analysis of 51 studies (n = 600 000) that evaluated the impact of obesity on AF, every 5-point increase in BMI was associated with an additional ~20-30 percent increase in incident AF, a 10% risk of post-operative AF and a 13% risk of post-ablation AF(4).
+In a meta-analysis of 51 studies (n = 600 000) that evaluated the impact of obesity on AF, every 5-point increase in BMI was associated with an additional ~20-30%increase in incident AF, a 10% risk of post-operative AF and a 13% risk of post-ablation AF(4).
 Taken together, these studies suggest that the relationship between AF and obesity is both complex and dynamic.

 Analysis of the data from other cohorts has provided further evidence of the AF obesity relationship (Table 1).
-This relationship appears to be independent of gender, age, diabetes and hypertension and also persists regardless of the presence of sleep apnoea, a common potentially confounding condition in obese individuals(13-16).
-It has been suggested that the relationship between AF and obesity is such that obesity represents the second highest population-attributable risk factor for AF after hypertension(17).
+This relationship appears to be independent of gender, age, diabetes and hypertension and also persists regardless of the presence of sleep apnoea, a common potentially confounding condition in obese individuals(13-16), suggesting that obesity contributes to AF through direct in addition to indirect pathways It has been suggested that the relationship between AF and obesity is such that obesity represents the second highest population-attributable risk factor for AF after hypertension(17).
 Indeed, the ARIC study estimates that almost one-fifth of incident AF can be attributable to a BMI >25 kg/m2 (17).

 Although deducing a causal link based entirely on epidemiological studies is difficult, taken together these studies indicate that the relationship between obesity and AF is persistent, graded and seems to transcend age, conventional cardiovascular risk factors and geographical and racial boundaries.